ambuda-org/vidyut/bindings-python/vidyut/docs/source/introduction.rst

 ------------

 To ask for help and file bugs, we encourage you to `create an issue`_ on our repo on GitHub.
-For more casual questions, you can also join the `#nlp` channel on our `Discord`_ server.
+For more casual questions, you can also join the `#vidyut` channel on our `Discord`_ server.

 .. _`create an issue`: https://github.com/ambuda-org/vidyut-py/issues